-But a thawing-out may be taking place, starting in the State of Utah.
+Fortunately, a thawing-out may be taking place, starting in the State of Utah.

 Utah Jumps Into The Immigration Debate

 First, as the Arizona situation unfolded, the state was hit with several costly lawsuits.
-Second, economic boycotts have harmed Arizona financially.
-Third,the release of 1,300 names of Utah residents suspected of being unlawful documents.
+Second, economic boycotts began to harm Arizona financially.
+Third, the unexpected reaction to the release of 1,300 names of Utah residents suspected of being unlawful documents.

 Faced with expensive lawsuits, coupled with losing potential tourist business, caused Governor Herbert and his supporters to rethink their policies on immigration.

-Segura was the leader of Utah Minutemen Project, an organization strongly opposed to illegal immigration.
-Yapias is the host of a popular Spanish-language radio show and a strong supporter of immigration reform.
+Segura was the leader of Utah Minutemen Project, an organization vehemently opposed to illegal immigration.
+Yapias was the host of a popular Spanish-language radio show and a outspoken supporter of immigration reform.